New Haven Alimony Attorney

 - Where minor children are involved, whether it is appropriate and feasible for the custodial parent to be employed.

 The courts can order temporary alimony for a spouse, called pendente lite, which provides support to a spouse while the divorce action is proceeding.
 Alimony can be awarded in a lump sum payment, or it can be ordered to be paid over a specific period of time, called periodic alimony.
-While the courts are authorized to award lifetime alimony, there must be a specific reason for doing so, and it must be explain by the court.
+While the courts are authorized to award lifetime alimony, there must be a specific reason for doing so, and it must be explained by the court.

 In New Haven, a pure agreement lump sum alimony is based primarily upon a continuing duty to support.
-Because this is alimony, the factors considered are the length of marriage and what caused the breakdown of the marriage.
+Because this is alimony, the factors considered are the length of the marriage and what caused the breakdown of the marriage.
 In addition, the age, health, occupations, station in life, the amount and sources of income, any vocational skills, employability, and the needs of each party are also considered.

 The Factors Used to Determine What Is Fair